 Plural knowledge is essential to face the complexity involved in a crisis of civilization.
 We need epistemologies of the global South to build systemic alternatives, and local actions to materialize the transformation towards such alternatives.

-Professor Oswaldo Santos Baquero created the OHP network.
+Professor Oswaldo Santos Baquero created the OHP Network.
 Before becoming a professor, he had followed and participated in cultural and peripheral movements in Bogotá, Colombia, and then in São Paulo, Brasil.
 In 2017, as a professor, he started attending monthly meetings and other activities in the Jardim São Remo favela, neighboring the University of São Paulo (USP).
 In 2019, he wrote a project to work with the São Remo community and submitted it to the first call of the Learning in the Community Program (Programa Aprender na Comunidade) at USP.
 In that project, OHP was born as praxis to work in peripheral realities.
 Despite the embryonic stage of the OHP Network in that first project, the OHP actions were recognized, among 223 Brazilian projects from different areas of knowledge, with the first place of the Solidarity Learning – Experiences that Transform Award.

 OHP as a network has been working mainly from (1) the Department of Preventive Veterinary Medicine and Animal Health of the Faculty of Veterinary Medicine of the University of São Paulo (VPS-FMVZ-USP), (2) the Research Group on Peripheries of the Institute of Advanced Studies of the USP (nPeriferias -IEA-USP), and (2) the Jardim São Remo favela.
 However, OHP’s actions extend to other peripheries (not just favelas), and some of its collaborators come from other academic institutions and artistic collectives.

 1: See the references available in the “Learn More” section.
 For a discussion of the social determination of OHP, see the manuscripts cited above.

 Panoramic image by our friend Notable Salazar @salazarnotable